MartinSStewart/send-grid/README.md

 ### Example code

 Once you've completed the previous step you can write something like this to send out emails (again, this will not work in a browser client due to CORS).

+Make sure to install `MartinSStewart/elm-nonempty-string`, `mgold/elm-nonempty-list`, and `tricycle/elm-email`.
+Various functions use types from those packages.
 ```
 import SendGrid
 import String.Nonempty exposing (NonemptyString)